 Christmas is obviously a time of giving, but when it comes to our kids, we have a tendency to go a little overboard.

-Little GFB still has gifts from last Christmas he never got around to opening.
+My son still has piles of presents from last year he never got around to opening.

 Since we began embracing a more deliberate attitude toward our spending, we’ve also started to take stock of what we already have.

 And we have a lot of random stuff (dare I say junk?) just taking up space.

 So this holiday season, instead of buying more stuff we don’t need, won’t use, and have nowhere to put, I thought it’d be a good idea to try something new – the 4 gift rule for Christmas.